jmogainz/Obsidian/Knowledge/GPT prompts.md

 }

-Okay analyze and process doing a comprehensive scan for any bugs or anything that could potentially cause our integration tests to fail.
+Okay analyze and process why my docker container for my auth service appears to be failing at the following error:
+▷ docker logs poof_back_auth
+2024/12/29 22:00:49 Failed to decode PEM block containing the private key